Arjun-Vijay/Business-Card-Parser/README.md

  <h1>Execute New Tests</h1>
  <ol>
    <li>To execute new tests first add the test file to the root directory of the cloned repository.
-You can make sure the file exists
-   listing the directory contents.</li>
+You can make sure the file exists by listing the directory contents.</li>

         Arjuns-MBP:Business-Card-Parser arjunvijay$ ls
         BusinessCardParser.jar	en-ner-person.bin	selfTest.txt		test1.txt		test3.txt